garyns/pigpio-dht/README.rst

 Code
 ^^^^
 ::
+  # NOTE: The import has a _ not - in the module name.

-  from pigpio-dit import DHT11, DHT22
+  from pigpio_dit import DHT11, DHT22

   gpio = 21 # BCM Numbering